SES Water: Sutton District Water

 Under the terms of the East Surrey Water Act 1896 (59 & 60 Vict. c. cxxvii), there was some interchange of areas of supply between the two companies, particularly in Banstead, Kingswood and Ewell.
 Two further acts were obtained; the Sutton District Waterworks Act 1903 (3 Edw.
 7. c. xviii) and the Sutton District Waterworks Act 1906 (6 Edw.
 7. c. clxxxviii), the latter prohibiting the abstraction of water by any other company within Sutton District Water's area of supply, for sale outside of that area.
 They next applied to the Board of Trade for the Sutton District Waterworks Order 1910, confirmed by the Water Provisional Order Act 1910 (10 Edw.
 7 & 1 Geo.
 5. c. xciii), which allowed them to extend their area of supply to include Kingswood.
 Specific mention was made of two existing pipelines supplying the area, and authorisation for the construction of a third, to a new water tower in Kingswood, was obtained.
 There was also a general provision to enable them to alter some or all of the provisions of the acts of Parliament they had obtained in 1871, 1887, 1903 and 1906.
 The water tower was built on Tower Road, Tadworth, and enabled them to supply Tadworth and the higher parts of Banstead.
 When it became surplus to requirements, the water tank was removed from the top and it was converted into a house.

 Another act of Parliament was obtained the Sutton District Waterworks Act 1915 (5 & 6 Geo.
-5. c. lvi), and a Board of Trade order to temporarily increase charges for the water supplied in 1919.
+5. c. lvi), and a Board of Trade order to temporarily increase charges for the water supplied was obtained – the Sutton District Water (Temporary Increase of Charges) Order 1919.
 They obtained a further act, the Sutton District Waterworks Act 1921 (11 & 12 Geo.
 5. c. xxiv), which authorised the construction of wells and boreholes, together with a filtration plant and a softening plant on land they already owned in Cheam.
 From the works, a new pipeline led to a service reservoir on the east side of Cheam Warren.
-It included clauses to allow them to alter and vary the charges made, without the need for further parliamentary sanction, thus fomalising the order of 1919, to raise additional capital, and to alter any of the provisions of all of the previous acts and orders which governed their operation.
+It included clauses to allow them to alter and vary the charges made, without the need for further sanction by Parliament, thus formalising the order of 1919, to raise additional capital, and to alter any of the provisions of all of the previous acts and orders which governed their operation.
 The main purpose of the Sutton District Waterworks Act 1929 (20 & 21 Geo.
 5. c. xxviii) was to restructure the way in which the company was financed, and to allow them to raise additional capital.
 They also wanted to increase the amount of water they could abstract from the Cheam wells, by removing a provision of their 1921 act.
 Other changes included a provision to collect water rates in advance, to allow them to supply water to "caravans, shacks, huts, tents" and other similar structures, and to charge for water by volume when it was supplied to certain types of building.